ristuo/diskshuf/README.md

 On the other hand, with large samples writing to file is really slow because all lines in sample must be fetched by fseek on the source file.
 Writing 7 000 000 line (3 GB) sample to a file would have taken some 31 hours.

 If subset size is set to greater than or equal to the size of the file, a random permutation is produced.

-In reading the source file diskshuf will scan the file once to construct an array of line indeces that are to be included in the result.
-After this these lines are one by one read from the source file and written to output.

-Because this program is for the usecase where files and sample sizes are large, stdin and stdout are not supported.